ceph/ceph/doc/rados/operations/add-or-rm-osds.rst

 see `Hardware Recommendations`_ for details on minimum recommendations for OSD hardware.
-To add a OSD host to your cluster, first make sure you have an up-to-date version of Linux installed (typically Ubuntu 12.04 precise), and you have made some initial preparations for your storage disks.
+To add a OSD host to your cluster, first make sure you have an up-to-date version of Linux installed (typically Ubuntu 12.04 precise), and you have made some initial preparations for your storage drives.
 See `Filesystem Recommendations`_ for details.

 Add your OSD host to a rack in your cluster, connect it to the network